 If you are new to antibiotic resistance, there might be words or concepts that you haven’t heard before.
 For this reason, we have prepared a glossary with key terms and concepts, which are used throughout the course.
-At the bottom of this page, you find the glossary as a downloadable PDF as well as a list of acronyms.
+At the bottom of this page you will also find a list of acronyms as a downloadable PDF.

 Adjunctive treatment: A complementary treatment that is taken in combination with another drug to obtain an additive effect.

 Antibacterial agent: Any substance that kills or inhibits the growth of bacteria.

 Antibiotic: A drug that is used for treatment of bacterial infections.
 The original definition of antibiotic did only include substances that were naturally produced by certain microorganisms and inhibited the growth of others.

 Antimicrobials: Agents of natural or synthetic origin that kill or inhibits the growth of microorganisms.
 I.e., a collective name for antibiotics, antivirals, antiparasitic agents and antifungals.

 Agar: A gel-like product that is supplemented to culture medium when bacteria are grown on plates.

 Bacteremia: Presence of bacteria in the blood stream.